For Performers

 What’s the room like?

-It’s a makeshift space in an old factory turned creative economy incubator in a building on the National Historic Register that also has the studios of fine artists, craftspeople, and artisans.
-It’s a sort of souped-up house concert in a light-industrial setting.
-There are 40 chairs.
+It’s a sort of souped-up house concert in a light-industrial setting, a makeshift space in an old factory turned creative economy incubator in a building on the National Historic Register that also has the studios of fine artists, craftspeople, and artisans.

 Stage 33 Live doesn’t piggyback on a coffeehouse, or a bar, or a restaurant, and BYOB isn’t allowed.
-Given that the whole point of this thing is to honor the stage, we consider the lack of distractions a boon.
+We do this one thing, and consider the lack of distractions a boon.
 Not everyone agrees and that’s OK.
 We have coffee, soda, water, and weird snacks available (by donation for the audience, free for the talent).

 What are the technical particulars?

-The stage is 8′ deep and 16′ wide and about 5″ high and has thick padding and plush carpet on it because the whole thing acts like a giant stomp box unless we damp it.
+The stage was the only thing in the room when we started, we inherited it.
+It’s homemade from 2x6s and plywood, 8′ deep and 16′ wide and only about 5″ high and we have thick padding and plush carpet on it because otherwise the whole thing acts like a giant resonator.
 We hope to do something about that from underneath at some point.
-In the meantime, it can feel a little squishy up there which is either kinda cool or sorta frustrating.
+In the meantime, it’s a little squishy up there which is either kinda cool or sorta frustrating (for drummers and keyboard players mainly).

-We have an OKish mic locker, and everything normally needed for sound reinforcement.
-We typically use Shure SM7Bs for vocals.
+We have an OKish mic locker (which includes some workhorses from the fabled Fort Apache Studios), and everything normally needed for sound reinforcement.
+We typically use Shure SM7Bs for vocals because they’re forgiving of underdeveloped mic technique and work well across voice types in our weird hybrid live-plus situation.
 You can bring your own mics if you wish, your own DIs if you want, whatever smalls help you feel comfortable.

-Sound person supplied; you’re welcome to bring your own but ours will hover to answer any questions because the dual live + multitracking thing makes for a somewhat weird getup.
+Sound person supplied; you’re welcome to bring your own but ours will hover to answer any questions because the dual live + multitracking thing adds weird layers.

 If you have unusual needs, let us know — we’ll try to make it happen.

-We don’t have any backline or house instruments though.
+We don’t have any backline or house instruments.

 We have color-shifting LED stage floods but no fancy lasers or smoke machines or like-that.
 The room is daylit during daylight hours, something to keep in mind.

-We love to get stage plots and input lists.
+We love to get stage plots and input lists in advance.

 If you want to do a true acoustic show with no amplification whatsoever (including nixing the PA), we’re game.